To report child abuse or neglect, please call 416.638.7800 x 6234. Outside of regular business hours, please call our after-hours answering service

 financial assistance

 "Poverty isn’t just the lack of money; it’s the lack of everything –luxuries, social life, peace of mind, self.
 It’s forever thinking about money because there is never enough.
 It’s forever doing mental arithmetic as money gets moved in your head from one allocation to another as things come up.
 It’s having people not understand that you can’t do something simple like meet for coffee because the money simply isn’t there.
 It’s living with shoddy things that don’t work well because you can’t afford to replace them.
-It’s the false economy of dollar- about feeling visible and judged as you wear your clothes until they are threadbare and your shoes until they fall apart - painfully aware of your uncut hair.
+It’s about feeling visible and judged as you wear your clothes until they are threadbare and your shoes until they fall apart - painfully aware of your uncut hair.
 It’s forever saying ‘no’ to your children and praying they don’t get sick as the money for their medication will have to come from somewhere.
 It’s constantly worrying about the future, yours and your children’s, until it looks so bleak that you just stop.
 It’s prioritizing the food you buy and not having the luxury of making the same choices as normal people; having to sacrifice quality, variety and ethics to make sure your family is fed.
 It’s watching the world go past you knowing you cannot afford to join in.
 Poverty feels like a weight, like you’re drowning and there is no land in sight."

 --Current JF&CS Client